 If your friend or family member might be at another county jail you will want to look here, too: Idaho County Jails Directory

 A mugshot, also known as a jail intake photo, is a photo that the police take when you are booked into jail.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your full name and jail booking number will be on the photos, and they are on file.

 Mugshots of inmates can be searched on the website, or you can go in person to the Boundary County Detention Facility.
 When viewing online you need to put in the person’s full name, and a booking date.

 Are you trying to figure out what to do in order to get your mugshot taken off of the Boundary County Detention Facility website?
 This is difficult, as your mugshot is public record.
 You must file a Petition to Expunge with the court.
 What this means is that the record of your arrest will be sealed, and will not be available to the public.
 Depending on your situation, this may be a longshot.